Joy-less/zip-launcher/README.md

 A customisable game launcher and auto updater made in Godot.

-It checks if the current version of the game is the latest, downloads the latest version, and runs your game.
+It downloads the latest game version if necessary and runs your game.

 ## Example